zeruhur/gist/GIST!.v.2.0.md

 Armor items grant a damage reduction ranging between 1 (light) and 3 (heavy), depending on the thickness.

+Here are some examples:

+- Fantasy:
+  - Chainmail armor (medium)
+  - Plate armor (heavy)
+  - Leather armor (light)
+-  Science fiction:
+   - Power armor (heavy)
+   - Energy shields (light)
+   - Environmental suits (medium)
+- Modern setting:
+  - Bulletproof vests (medium)
+  - Riot gear (heavy)
+  - Tactical helmets (light)

+### Example

+> Let's say our character is named Sasha, a skilled thief who is currently infiltrating a heavily guarded mansion to steal a valuable painting.

+> As Sasha approaches the mansion, the Referee informs the player that there are two guards patrolling the perimeter, making it a difficult task to get inside undetected.
+Sasha decides to attempt a sneaky infiltration and the Referee sets the difficulty check to +2 due to the high security.

+> Sasha's player rolls 2d6 and adds their modifier for Stealth, which is +3, but since it's a difficult task, the Referee applies a +2 modifier, making it a total of +5.
+Sasha rolls a 10, adding up to 15 with the modifiers, succeeding in getting past the guards undetected.

+> Now Sasha is inside the mansion, searching for the painting.
+As they enter the gallery, the Referee tells the player that the painting is kept behind a reinforced glass display case, making it a hard task to break it and steal the painting.
+The Referee sets the difficulty check to -2, due to Sasha's experience as a thief.

+> Sasha's player rolls 2d6 and adds their modifier for Thievery, which is +4, and since it's a hard task, the Referee applies a -2 modifier, making it a total of +2.
+Sasha rolls an 8, adding up to 10 with the modifiers, successfully breaking the display case and stealing the painting.

+> However, as Sasha is making their way out, they run into a guard who has noticed the broken display case and is on high alert.
+The Referee calls for an opposition check between Sasha and the guard.

+> Both Sasha and the guard roll 2d6, with Sasha adding their modifier for Agility (+2) and the guard adding their modifier for Perception (+3).
+The Referee applies no modifiers to the roll.
+Sasha rolls a 9 and the guard rolls a 7, making Sasha the winner of the check, as they managed to slip past the guard and escape with the painting.

 ## Combat

 Combat is an action checked by Opposition, split up in rounds.
 Every round a character has two actions chosen from: move, attack, defense, use of powers.
 It is possible to perform a double action (of the same type) forgoing the other.